-^{}Students wishing to transfer to a four-year institution should substitute POLS 1101 together with either HIST 2111 or HIST 2112 for HIST 1000.
-This will add three semester credit hours more to the total hours required by Georgia Highlands College.
+Students wishing to transfer to a jour year institution should substitute POLS 1101 together with either HIST 2111 or HIST 2112 for HIST 1000.
+This will add an additional three semester credit hours to the total hours required by Georgia Highlands College.